 See Tennis Ireland Appendix 5 for more information on safeguarding training.

-All coaches should be licensed with Tennis Ireland and a robust recruitment process should be in place for all those people working with children’s activities, including vetting, reference checks and an interview for all committee members, coaches, contractors and all employees;
+All coaches should be licensed with Tennis Ireland and a robust recruitment process should be in place for all those people working with children’s activities, including vetting, reference checks and an interview for all committee members, coaches, contractors and all employees; Tennis Ireland and Ulster Branch Tennis Ireland facilitate the NVB and AccessNI checks respectively.

 See Tennis Ireland Appendix 4 for information on recruitment.

-Stakeholders should provide a process for new and existing members to sign up to the Tennis Ireland Working with Children and Young People in Tennis Document and the clubs safeguarding policies and procedures.
+Clubs should provide a process for new and existing members to sign up to the Tennis Ireland Working with Children and Young People in Tennis Document and the clubs safeguarding policies and procedures.

 The Tennis Ireland Manual can be found at –